-No one who is likely to have a lasting conflict of interest shall serve as a member of the Supervisory Board.
-Therefore, no one shall be proposed for election or delegation to the Supervisory Board who simultaneously serves on a body of or advises a major competitor of the company, or owing to another function, e.g. advisor to major contract partners of the company, could potentially become involved in a conflict of interest.
-Moreover, the Supervisory Board complies with the requirements of the German Corporate Governance Code with respect to conflicts of interest.
+Moreover, no one shall be proposed for election to the Supervisory Board who simultaneously serves on a body of or advises a major competitor of the company, or owing to another function, e.g. advisor to major contract partners of the company, could potentially become involved in a conflict of interest.
 No Supervisory Board member serves on a body of or advises a major competitor, or provides consultancy services thereto.
 No Supervisory Board member performs a function that could lead to a lasting conflict of interest.